fz172/fanfly/_posts/2025-09-26-pilot_door_window.md

 Last time when I went to the hangar I brought back home the pilot/copilot side doors, windows and the tools for making the windows.
 So I am able to work on the door windows at home rather than having to go to the hangar :)

 This evening after work I started to work on the pilot side door.
-I followed the same process as rear windows, and attached the window to the door and drew the outline with a expo marker.
-But just before that, I had to remove the door lock handle so nothing is in the way to fit the window.
+I followed the same process as rear windows, and attached the window to the door and drew the outline with an Expo marker.
+But just before that, I had to remove the door lock handle so nothing was in the way to fit the window.

-After the outline was drawn, I used my die grinder to cut it execessive pieces.
-I staerted to fine tune and sand down the window, but didn't quite finish today.
+After the outline was drawn, I used my die grinder to cut out the excessive pieces.
+I started to fine-tune and sand down the window, but didn't quite finish today.
 Planning to continue over the weekend.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczMy307jxv6JHNd8TRaYTQFXw8ZgslccoLqL4aBb_D5K-8Y32BdPgOawSO4rFII6YtFd3hyCX91c4pDgD4o7QiYgyP39dNvDFAqh1PpwNf9gzv3XhnhIBWnXt3fFu7VeBmr6EhxLMJiK0T8GxP4tWD_ZWw=w1366-h1814-s-no-gm?authuser=0)
 _Lock handle removed_